ojaha065/PiShockForMC/README.md

 # PiShock Shock Collar Integration for Minecraft
-This simple Forge mod allows players to connect their [PiShock](https://pishock.com) device to the game for some added stakes.
+This simple Forge mod allows players to connect their [PiShock](https://pishock.com) device to the game for added realism and _...fun...:smiling_imp:
 Whenever the player takes damage, they will get a corresponding shock, the intensity of which can be configured and will scale up based on the amount of damage taken.

-This is a client-side mod, so it can be used in any multiplayer server.
+**This is a client-side mod, it should only be installed client-side, and it works in multiplayer too.**

 ## Supported Minecraft/Minecraft Forge versions
 * 1.19.x (Minecraft Forge 45.x)